Rajat117/aws-guide/AppSync/Overview.md

 - Cognito User Pool
 - IAM

-> Note: AppSync is kind of a replace for outdated Cognito Sync
+> Note: AppSync is kind of a replacement for outdated Cognito Sync